RISC-KC/basic_rv32s/guidelines/development_log.md

 I added a pth_done_flush signal; similar role, but moving the assertion point from READ_MTVEC (previously 1 there) to GO_MTVEC fixed the issue.
 I discovered this while catching the 29th incorrect JAL instruction that didn’t branch to the Trap Handler.
 ECALL still behaves a bit differently than intended, though.
-Analyzing waveforms… why is PTH executed twice?
+Analyzing waveforms... why is PTH executed twice?

-Phew… after 1 hour 30 minutes trying various approaches (like separating csr_access… etc.), I rolled back.
-Back to square one…
+Phew... after 1 hour 30 minutes trying various approaches (like separating csr_access... etc.), I rolled back.
+Back to square one...

 Feels like I’m doing deep verification this time.
-Did I verify too loosely on 46F5SP, 46F, 43F…?
+Did I verify too loosely on 46F5SP, 46F, 43F...?

 Data Memory’s address input was alu_result[11:2]; I guess ChoiCube84 cut the lower two bits to prevent misalignment, but that causes the Data Memory to take an address shifted by 2 bits from the intended alu_result.
 Watching the waveforms and seeing discrepancies with the expected values in the Instruction Memory TestBench, I reverted it to [9:0] and it matches.

 Oops.
 SH Misaligned Memory also successfully branches to PTH and TH, but it doesn’t NOP the handling of that problematic instruction.
-I must fix this too…
+I must fix this too...

-This isn’t an extra feature; it’s basic behavior that should have worked… sigh… When can I fix the other Combinational Loop…
+This isn’t an extra feature; it’s basic behavior that should have worked... sigh...
+When can I fix the other Combinational Loop...

-If the trap is detected in MEM stage, it’s too late… even if MEM stage detection removes Write Enable, the write will likely happen first; instead of thinking which signal wins within one cycle, it’s more effective to preemptively block in the previous cycle.
+If the trap is detected in MEM stage, it’s too late... even if MEM stage detection removes Write Enable, the write will likely happen first; instead of thinking which signal wins within one cycle, it’s more effective to preemptively block in the previous cycle.
-Since EX stage already has alu_result and can parse opcode/funct3 to know which store it is…
+Since EX stage already has alu_result and can parse opcode/funct3 to know which store it is...
-I’ll remove misalign detection from BE_Logic and add handling in Exception Detector using EX-stage signals…
+I’ll remove misalign detection from BE_Logic and add handling in Exception Detector using EX-stage signals...
 Solved!
 But then the following LW’s Misaligned raises PTH-TH again after the Trap Handler branch, breaking the flow.
 So I included IF_ID_Register flush in pth_done_flush as well.

 #### PTH pipeline register flush issue
-Next issue…
+Next issue...
 > The 28th instruction is a Misaligned JAL right after AUIPC.
 Because PTH-TH happens in EX based on EX_pc and then proceeds to the next instruction, during that PTH all pipeline registers except MEM_WB are flushed.

 As a test, I temporarily removed the misaligned instruction flush (in the original waveform pth_done_flush coincided with one earlier pulse, so I removed it to test).
-That fixed it…
+That fixed it...

 Hmm.
-Previously doing that caused the JAL to survive and execute R[rd] = PC + 4, which is why I added that instruction to the Hazard Unit… it’s confusing, but I’ve got a mountain of tasks; moving on for now.
+Previously doing that caused the JAL to survive and execute R[rd] = PC + 4, which is why I added that instruction to the Hazard Unit... it’s confusing, but I’ve got a mountain of tasks; moving on for now.

 Whew.
 Almost there.
 For the branch predictor, the Trap Handler writes to x7 from Instruction Memory, so I adjusted the scenario accordingly and verified correct behavior.
 Now for the CSR instructions: with synchronous CSR, I confirmed the read value appears one cycle later, but the value written to the Register doesn’t align in address and timing.

-I think this is it for today… leaving notes first…
+I think this is it for today... leaving notes first...

 All the way through Instruction Memory #38 is done.
 Yay.
-PTH has been fine so far; I just need to execute the remaining 4 consecutive CSR instructions…
+PTH has been fine so far; I just need to execute the remaining 4 consecutive CSR instructions...

 The current issue: due to the timing gap between CSR Read and Write, CSR data output must be forwarded.
 I thought I had implemented this—what’s different?